Battle of Lake George: Background

 William Johnson – who had recently been named the British agent to the Iroquois – arrived at the southern end of Lac du Saint Sacrement on 28 August 1755, and renamed it "Lake George" in honor of his sovereign, George II.
-His intention was to advance via Lake George and Lake Champlain to attack French-held Fort St. Frédéric at Crown Point, which was a keystone in the defense of Canada.
+He intended to advance via Lake George and Lake Champlain to attack French-held Fort St. Frédéric at Crown Point, which was a keystone in the defense of Canada.

-With a view to stopping Johnson's advance, Dieskau had already left Crown Point for an encampment situated between the two lakes (later to be built into Fort Carillon, the precursor of Fort Ticonderoga.)
-On 4 September, Dieskau decided to launch a raid on Johnson's base, the recently constructed Fort Edward (at the time called "Fort Lyman") on the Hudson River.
+To stop Johnson's advance, Dieskau had already left Crown Point for an encampment situated between the two lakes (later to be built into Fort Carillon, the precursor of Fort Ticonderoga.)
+On 4 September, Dieskau launched a raid on Johnson's base, the recently constructed Fort Edward (at the time called "Fort Lyman") on the Hudson River.
 His aim was to destroy the boats, supplies and artillery that Johnson needed for his campaign.
 Leaving half his force at Carillon, Dieskau led the rest on an alternate route to the Hudson by landing his men at South Bay and then marching them east of Lake George along Wood Creek.
-Dieskau arrived near Fort Edward on the evening of 7 September, with 222 French regular grenadiers from the Régiment de la Reine and the Régiment de Languedoc, 684 Canadian militia, 578 Abenaki and Nipissing allies.
+Dieskau arrived near Fort Edward on the evening of 7 September, with around 200 French regular grenadiers from the Régiment de la Reine and the Régiment de Languedoc, over 600 Canadian militia, various Abenaki and Nipissing allies.

 Johnson, camped 14 mi north of Fort Edward at the southern end of Lake George, was alerted by scouts to the presence of enemy forces to the south, and he dispatched a messenger to warn the 500-man garrison at Fort Edward.
-However, the messenger was intercepted, and soon afterward a supply train was captured.
+The messenger was intercepted and soon a supply train was captured.
 As a result, the disposition of all of Johnson's forces became known to Dieskau.
 The Abenaki Indians in the French party, after holding council, declined to assault Fort Edward because they expected it to be defended with cannons; so in the morning, Dieskau gave the order to march north toward the lake.

 At 9:00 a.m. on 8 September, Johnson sent Colonel Ephraim Williams south to reinforce Fort Edward with 250 Mohawk allies and 1,000 troops from Williams' Massachusetts Regiment and Colonel Nathan Whiting's Connecticut Regiment.
 Dieskau, warned by a deserter of Williams' approach, blocked the portage road with his French grenadiers and sent his Canadians and Indians to ambush the British from both sides of the road.
 They lay in wait in a ravine three miles south of the present-day village of Lake George.